 Procort Side Effects

-Note: This page contains side effects data for the generic drug hydrocortisone / pramoxine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Procort.
+Note: This document contains side effect information about hydrocortisone / pramoxine topical.
+Some dosage forms listed on this page may not apply to the brand name Procort.

 For Healthcare Professionals